 Mr P is advised that a referral made to the GMC will be entered into a triage process to determine whether the concerns raised may indicate that a doctor's fitness to practise is currently impaired.
 The adviser points out that the vast majority of complaints to the GMC do not progress past the triage stage, in which case Mr P may hear nothing further.

-If the matter progresses to a provisional enquiry, Mr P will be contacted by the GMC to provide further details and will be invited to comment on the concerns raised.
+The matter may progress to a provisional enquiry, which is an initial enquiry usually limited to gathering targeted information at triage to determine whether a full fitness to practise investigation is required, If this happens, Mr P will be contacted by the GMC to provide further details and will be invited to comment on the concerns raised.
 If he receives correspondence from the GMC, Mr P is advised that he should contact MDDUS for assistance.

 The adviser further points out that doctors are held to a very high standard of professional behaviour and are expected to maintain that standard both in their professional and personal lives.
 The GMC may investigate concerns about the personal conduct of a doctor, even if these are unrelated to their clinical practice.
 But the regulator will only consider investigating a concern if it were to meet the threshold of potentially calling into question the doctor’s ongoing fitness to practise.